WeatherWaterClimateServices/wwcs/Station/FlashBoard/README.md

   wheels for Python 3.7)
 - The Qt libraries, since the GUI is built with Qt

-Thne create a virtual environment and install the requirements.
+Then create a virtual environment and install the requirements.

     python3 -m venv venv
     source venv/bin/activate